horacioh/braindump/mintter-design-document.md

   The principles of Local-First software described earlier fit very well with P2P.
 Although providing a similar level of user experience as in traditional centralized systems is very challenging, especially when users have more than one device.
 It's hard to find one-size-fits-all solution for this, thus we decided to focus a concrete use case - Publishing, with the idea to provide the best user experience possible, while continue being a P2P system.
 Decentralization is not the goal in and of itself though.
 The good news is that adding a layer of centralization to a system that is inherently P2P is a lot easier than trying to do it the other way around.

 - **CRDT**

+  Not only managing decentralized identity with multiple devices is hard, but also managing any state in general.
+Since each device can be out-of-sync for arbitrary amount of time and there's no single source of truth, deterministic merge of divergent state is essential for such a system to work.
+This is where [CRDTs](https://www.notion.so/Mintter-Design-Document-bed174849106466cbec2a12dabddd701) comes in handy.

+  Although most of the available work around CRDTs is focused on the real-time collaboration, this is not the only place where they can be helpful.
+In Mintter we actually don't pursue the goal of real-time collaboration, at least in the beginning.
+We use CRDTs for two primary reasons: version control of data, and seamless multi-device experience.

+  Choosing a specific CRDT algorithm is challenging as each solution comes with its own trade-offs and performance characteristics.
+Hence, we aren't committing to a specific algorithm for Mintter, but instead attempt to create an abstraction – a Patch data structure (described in the following section) that could support different algorithms and evolve incrementally in a backward-compatible way.

+  For the use case of Publishing doing version control with delta updates rather than snapshots makes sense because it would incentivize users to keep all the changes for as long as they keep the object, thus ensuring the density of propagation and preservation of history.

 - **Cryptography**

   Cryptography enables new applications with decentralised architectures.
 During the web era, these applications were only conceived as centralised server architectures.
 In the last decades, progress on PKI and Digital Signatures.
 Bring interesting features in Identity.